Application

 The application must be submitted online, through the “Admission application” button (on the bottom of this page).
 Before that, you have to login into the system, by following the instructions provided at this page.

-- Pay the application fee.
+2. Pay the application fee.
 The payment form is available at the end of the application procedure.
-Online payments via credit cards are allowed.
+Online electronic payments from major circuits are accepted.

 Please note: incomplete or multiple submissions will not be considered.